Edited by ZenBalancer at 4-15-2017 00:56 |

 Disclaimer: it's possible I too again made a mistake in my reasoning and/or calculation.
 Aside language issues.

-EDITS: a number of (important) corrections and some improvements.
+EDITS: a number of (important) corrections and some improvements; simply multiple counts of fail recovery.